 Webster's definition: disappoint - to fail to fulfill the expectations or wishes of another.

-A believer who does not believe or has not come to the realization that our God is completely sovereign over creation and the affairs of mankind; in them you will find one who as James 1:6 puts it: "..wavering...like a wave of the sea driven with the wind and tossed."
+A believer who does not believe or has not come to the realization that our God is completely sovereign over creation and the affairs of mankind; in them you will find one who as James 1:6 puts it: '..wavering...like a wave of the sea driven with the wind and tossed.'
 One day they are up and confident; the next day they are down and powerless due to an overpowering guilt and the fear that their heavenly Father is angry with them.
-We have all been there and many have taken up residence, many for too long, in the guilt of failure.
+We have all been there; sadly many have taken up residence, for far too long, living in the guilt of failure.
 Four points:

 - God has no expectations or wishes when it comes to His saints - for He is omniscient - He knows everything.
 He knows when we will fail our expectations for our own walk and for those of us with children; our disappointments are guaranteed but not for our Lord.
 He knew us before the foundation of the world (Revelation 13:8), He knew us in the womb (Psalm 139:13) and He knows our very thoughts and the intents of the heart.
 There is nothing we can do to catch Him off-guard, to surprise or disappoint Him.